 Walking through Ninenzaka and Sannenzaka

-After visiting the Kiyomizudera temple, we are walking down the worshiper's path of the temple called Ninenzaka/Sannenzaka, historical preserved area, to Gion Geisha town.
+After visiting Kiyomizudera Temple, we are walking down the worshiper's path of the temple called Ninenzaka/Sannenzaka, historical preserved area, to Gion Geisha town.

 Exploring Gion Geisha Town walking through Yasui Konpira Shrine

-Let's walk around and explore Gion Geisha town in calm atmosphere in the morning.
+Let's walk around and explore Gion Geisha town, the biggest geisha town in Kyoto.

-See you off at Kyoto Station or Shijo-Kawaramachi Downtown Kyoto near Nishiki food market
+See you off at Shijo-Kawaramachi Downtown Kyoto near Nishiki food market

 I would like to drop you at the places you like for lunch.